Upgrade instant noodles with this easy vegan ramen noodles recipe. The broth is beautifully creamy thanks to the addition of tahini.

 - Or if you know you love the seasoning packet and it isn’t overly salty, add it in full.

-Look for miso paste in the refrigerated section of the grocery store by the tofu.
+Look for it in the refrigerated section of the grocery store.
+It’s often near the tofu.

 Vegan ramen toppings

 My favorite part of the ramen experience is the toppings.
 That’s what makes one bowl to the next (or even one bite to the next) so unique.

 You can satisfy whatever cravings you’re having that day.
 It’s also an easy way to clean out the refrigerator, because you don’t need too much of any one thing.

 A little leftover tofu or seitan, the last radish in the container, the remaining pinch of shredded cabbage…

 All of those odds and ends pack a lot in terms of variety, color, and flavor.